F5Networks/f5-telemetry-streaming/docs/faq.rst

 Telemetry Streaming gathers non-identifiable usage data for the purposes of improving the product as outlined in the end user license agreement for BIG-IP.
 To opt out of data collection, disable BIG-IP system's phone home feature as described in |phone|.

+|

+.. _encodinginfo:

+**How do Telemetry Streaming event listeners handle character encoding and illegal characters?**

+Telemetry Streaming does not currently enforce validation of the data that an event listener receives.
+It simply attempts to convert the raw input it receives into a JSON-formatted string for forwarding.

+For complete information and examples, see :ref:`char-encoding`.

 .. |intro| raw:: html